Environmental Operas Reshaping Our Ideas Of The World

 Photo Credit: Valeriya Landar/Opera aperta

-To celebrate Earth Day, I wish to explore two recently premiered operas on environmental themes, and while there are too many to include in one article, I will list some at the end for you to discover on your own.
-In many respects, this environmental turn in opera is intimately associated with the wider ‘posthuman turn‘ in social discourse, where the human-nature relation is being interrogated with the awareness of the mutualities between each party.
-Operas like Stuart MacRae’s ‘Anthropocene‘ (2019) and projects like the Global Science Opera (GSO) forward the argument that the age of the human as the dominant force in the world is effectively over.
-As we become ever-more aware of how dependent humans are on Nature, we evolve, and it is this step which is contemporary opera’s next big venture.
-In this vein, let’s look at two of my most favorite recent operas that deal with a highly topical theme for today’s world, namely the human not as a leader but as a team player.
+To celebrate Earth Day, I wish to explore two recently premiered operas concerning environmental themes.
+While there are many others — too many to adequately include in one article — I will list some other ecologically-minded operas at the end the article, if my reader wishes to learn more.
+In many respects, the environmental turn in opera is intimately associated with the wider posthuman turn in social discourse, where the human-nature relationship is being interrogated with an awareness of the mutualities between both.
+Operas like Stuart MacRae’s“Anthropocene” (2019) and projects like the Global Science Opera (GSO) argue that the age of the human is over.
+As we become ever-more aware of how dependent humans are on nature, we evolve, and it is this step that is contemporary opera’s next big venture.
+In this vein, let us look at two of my most favorite recent operas that deal with a highly topical theme: humanity not as a leader but a team player.

-Commissioned by White Snake Projects, a Massachusetts-based company focused on giving voice to opera composers historically starved of a voice, Greywoode’s opera takes an intermedial approach to the discussion on two central issues in contemporary US culture, racial inequality and climate change.
-It premiered in September of 2025 and was, by all accounts, a rich affair, being full of multi-elemental theatrics and featuring a score of tasteful quotative moments.
-The plot centers around two birds after the Sixth Extinction, otherwise known as the Anthropocene extinction (i.e., the artificial, or human-fabricated, extinction of living things), who venture to collaborate and construct a healthier future.
-Taking full advantage of the technological innovations in opera during the past two to three decades, namely the use of computer imagery and animation, Greywoode’s also reflects the story’s existential battling through her deliberate meta-destruction of music history itself, with Neo-Classicism fighting classical Serialism and even European Romanticism fighting Western pop music.
+Commissioned by White Snake Projects, a Massachusetts-based company focused on giving voice to opera composers historically starved of a voice, Jacinth Greywoode’s opera takes an intermedial approach to the discussion of two central issues for contemporary US culture: racial inequality and climate change.
+It premiered in September 2025 and was, by all accounts, a rich affair, being full of multi-elemental theatrics and featuring a score of tasteful quotative moments.
+The plot centers around two birds following the Sixth Extinction, otherwise known as the Anthropocene extinction: the human-fabricated extinction of living things.
+The two birds attempt to collaborate and construct a healthier future.
+Taking full advantage of the technological innovations made in opera in recent decades, especially the use of computer imagery and animation, Greywoode also tells the story of existential battle through his deliberate meta-destruction of music history itself — Neo-Classicism fights classical Serialism while European Romanticism spars with Western pop music.

 Others Environmental Operas